bonbrown/matlab_utilities/README.md

 get_cfradial_filenames.m
 cfrad NetCDF files have names based on unevenly spaced time intervals.
 This reads those names from a text file created by a short python script of my creation.
 For opening cfrad files in MATLAB.

+radar_pdf.m
+Create a joint frequency distribution of horizontal reflectivity and differential reflectivity over a time and height region.
+Reads radar or WRF output.
+Normalization options.
+This hasn't been cleaned up for user-friendliness.

+cfad.m
+Create a contoured frequency by altitude diagram (CFAD) of chosen variable.
+Reads radar or WRF output.
+Normalization options.
+This hasn't been cleaned up for user-friendliness.

+radar_mosaic.m
+Combines data from more than one radar - takes the data with the highest reflectivity at each pixel to create a composite over area covered by at least one radar.
+Some hard-coded file reading sections will have to be modified.

+conv_stratiform_partition.m
+Convective stratiform partition based on reflectivity.
+For looping over multiple times, creates a separate netCDF file for output.

 METEOROLGY UTILITIES

 equiv_theta.m